osoclos/cultivis/frequent-exporting-issues.md

 ## Q: My character is not centred properly

-A: You can click on the "Reset Position" in the "Positioning" section after you have selected your desired character in the "Characters" tab to place it in the center.
+A: You can click on the "Reset Position" button in the "Positioning" section after you have selected your desired character in the "Characters" tab to place it in the center.